bluefroguk1/empire-dump/content/Wiki/Titles/Reeve of Greenforest Fair.md

 ### [[Ministry]]
 Wealth of the Fair
 9 Crowns3 measures each of beggar's lye, [[Ambergelt]], [[Dragonbone]], and [[Iridescent gloaming]] and 5 random [[Herbs|herbs]]
-20 Crowns6 measures each of beggar's lye, ambergelt, dragonbone, and iridescent gloaming and 10 random herbs 40 Crowns9 measures each of beggar's lye, ambergelt, dragonbone, and iridescent gloaming, 10 random herbs, and 2 vials of vital honey
+20 Crowns6 measures each of beggar's lye, [[Ambergelt|ambergelt]], dragonbone, and [[Iridescent gloaming|iridescent gloaming]] and 10 random herbs
+40 Crowns9 measures each of beggar's lye, [[Ambergelt|ambergelt]], dragonbone, and [[Iridescent gloaming|iridescent gloaming]], 10 random herbs, and 2 vials of vital honey
 As a [[Ministry]], the title of [[Reeve of Greenforest Fair]] allows the holder to purchase measures at a set price.
 The Reeve spends their money and makes their choices during [[Downtime|downtime]] from their character page.
 Money is removed from, and resources are placed into, the character's inventory when the [[Downtime|downtime]] is processed.
 SuitabilityThe Reeve of the Greenforest Fair is intended to be held by a yeofolk, the task of haggling over coins and measures is unsuitable for a noble.
-If the title is held by a character who is a noble, or they become one during their [[Tenure|tenure]], then the player must email admin@profounddecisions.co.uk to let us know to turn off production of the ministry.
+If the title is held by a character who is a noble, or they become one during their [[Tenure|tenure]], then the player must email admin@profounddecisions.co.uk to let us know to turn off production of the [[Ministry|ministry]].
 ## [[Appointment]]
 This title is appointed during the Autumn Equinox.
-The Reeve of Greenforest Fair is a national position appointed by [[The Synod|the Synod]].
+The [[Reeve of Greenforest Fair]] is a national position appointed by [[The Synod|the Synod]].
 It is elected by [[Judgement]] of the Dawnish [[Assembly]].
 The title can be held by any Dawnish citizen.
 They can be revoked by the [[General]] [[Assembly]], the [[Dawn]] [[National Assembly]], and by the [[Assembly of the Nine]].
 Responsibilities Expectation
 RecentElections|Reeve_of_Greenforest_Fair